IonicDev/tutorials/javascript/README.md

 ## Executing Tutorials in Local Web Server

-To run the Machina Javascript tutorials in a local web server, you will need to:
+To run the Machina JavaScript tutorials in a local web server, you will need to:

 **Step 1**: Clone Ionic tutorials repo from Github.